matiasAguirreE/pizza-sales-data-analysis/README.md

 4. In which month did each type of pizza reach its peak sales?
 <img src="https://github.com/matiasAguirreE/pizza-sales-data-analysis/blob/main/docs/media/graph-4.jpg?raw=true" alt="Graph of Query 4" width="1000">

-5. Does the pizza shop have a month that is its month with the most sales historically?
+5. What are the historical monthly sales figures for the pizza shop?
 <img src="https://github.com/matiasAguirreE/pizza-sales-data-analysis/blob/main/docs/media/graph-5.jpg?raw=true" alt="Graph of Query 5" width="1000">

 6. What is the average number of pizzas sold for each day of the week?